upmcplanetracker/firewalla-huge-blocklists/README.md

 **Apply Changes:**

-To ensure the crontab is loaded and the network stack syncs correctly, reboot your Firewalla (will take 3-4 minutes for your internet to return):
+To ensure the crontab is loaded and the network stack syncs correctly, restart your Firewalla service (will take 1-2 minutes for your internet to return):

-    sudo reboot
+    sudo systemctl restart firewalla

 * * *